gameswu/acg_project/README.md

 - A C++17 compatible compiler
 - vcpkg for managing third-party libraries
 - Windows SDK for DirectX libraries

+For debugging and performance analysis, we use [PIX for Windows](https://devblogs.microsoft.com/pix/).

+[MTL format](https://paulbourke.net/dataformats/mtl/) and [OBJ format](https://paulbourke.net/dataformats/obj/obj_spec.pdf) are used for material and model files, respectively.

 ### Building the Project